 A Lawyer, Equinox instructor, Wellness coach - How Andrea Levine manages it all

 For this interview, Andrea chatted with the Reach.Live team from Plainview, New York from her childhood home.
-She was celebrating the 4th of July weekend with her parents.
 Right before this conversation, Andrea had just wrapped up a work-related call with her colleagues from the legal world.

 Q: What was the driving factor to get into fitness?